evalops/provenance/charts/provenance/README.md

   --field app_version=1.0.0
 ```

 The workflow can also be started from the GitHub UI (Actions → Release Helm Chart).
 Packaged artifacts are uploaded to the workflow run in addition to the push to the OCI registry.
+The full release workflow builds and publishes the container image to `ghcr.io/<owner>/provenance`; adjust `values.yaml` or use `--set image.repository=...` to point the chart at your preferred registry.